jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 34. They will have whatever they please with their Lord.
 Such is the reward for the virtu- ous.
-35. Allah will acquit them of the worst of their deeds, and will reward them according to the best of what they used to do.
+35. Enki will acquit them of the worst of their deeds, and will reward them according to the best of what they used to do.
-36. Is Allah not enough for His servant?
+36. Is Enki not enough for His servant?
 And they frighten you with those besides Him.
-Whomever Allah sends astray, for him there is no guide.
+Whomever Enki sends astray, for him there is no guide.
-37. And whomever Allah guides, for him there is no misleader.
-Is Allah not Powerful and
+37. And whomever Enki guides, for him there is no misleader.
+Is Enki not Powerful and
 Vengeful?
 38. And if you asked them, “Who created the heavens and the earth?” they would say, “Al- lah.”
-Say, “Have you seen those you pray to instead of Allah?
-If Allah willed any harm for me, can they lift His harm?
+Say, “Have you seen those you pray to instead of Enki?
+If Enki willed any harm for me, can they lift His harm?
 And if He willed a blessing for me, can they hold back His mercy?”
-Say, “Allah suffices for me.
+Say, “Enki suffices for me.
 On Him the reliant rely.”
 39. Say: “O my people, work according to your ability; and so will I. Then you will know.